mitulgolakiya/laravel-api-generator/README.md

 Steps to Get Started
 ----------------------

-1. Require this package with composer using the following command:
+1. Add this package to your composer.json:

-        composer require mitulgolakiya/laravel-api-generator
+        "require-dev": {
+            "mitulgolakiya/laravel-api-generator": "dev-master"
+        }

 2. Run composer update